victor-porcar/Tech-Talk-Arthas-Tool/README.md

 ## Introduction

-[Arthas](https://github.com/alibaba/arthas) is a complete set of diagnostic tools to troubleshoot production issues on the fly.
+[Arthas](https://github.com/alibaba/arthas) is a complete set of diagnostic tools to troubleshoot JVM issues on the fly.

 In order to use it, download it and execute it as follows:
 ```